srinath2022/physics-based-DL/intro.md

 ![blockDiagram](Physics_DL_drawio.png)

- The architecture for the DL is similar to previous only DL method, but a input neurons are increased from 2 to 4.
+ The architecture for the DL is similar to previous only DL method, but the input neurons are increased from 2 to 4.
 We used MSE loss similar to the previous DL only method to learn the residuals.

 ![onlydldisplacement_DL_physics](dlphysics_disp.png)

-So By inducting in the physics into the DL model we can observe that model predicting the displacements better than just DL based methods.
+So by inducting in the physics into the DL model we can observe that model predicting the displacements better than just DL based methods.

 ## Comparison